 She undid her harness and pulled a faded red scarf from the pocket of her cargo pants.
-With swift motions, she used the scarf to tie back her thick, red and blue braids.
+She used the scarf to tie back her thick, red, and blue braids with swift motions.
 She scrambled down the aisle until she was crouching behind the pilot’s seat.

 “We there yet?”
 She asked.